Rukewe/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete a file from a directory
 Delete a directory in another directory
 Changes the working directory to the previous one
+List all files in the current directory and parent directory of the working directory